Mike McKee (ice hockey)

 Michael G. McKee (born June 18, 1969) is a Canadian businessman and former professional ice hockey defenceman.

 Early life and education

 McKee was born in Toronto, Ontario.
 He earned a Bachelor of Arts degree from Princeton University and a Master of Business Administration from Harvard Business School in 1999.

 Career

 McKee was drafted out of Princeton University by the Quebec Nordiques in the 1990 NHL Supplemental Draft.
 He played 48 games in the National Hockey League with the Nordiques in the 1993–94 season, scoring three goals and adding twelve assists including scoring his first goal against Wayne Gretzky.

-After retiring from professional hockey, McKee worked as a senior vice president at PTC and CFO of HighWired.com.
+After retiring from professional hockey, McKee attended Harvard Business School with A.J.
+Rubado and Joel Bines and worked as a senior vice president at PTC and CFO of HighWired.com.
 He was previously an analyst at Broadview Associates, McKinsey & Company, and Goldman Sachs.
 In 2021, he became the president of Dotmatics.

 Personal life

 McKee has four children and lives in Newton, Massachusetts.